totobest/satis-master-plan/src/satis-master-plan.md

 !!! note
     - Number between edges means X/min
-    - It seems there is a cyclic dependency between Computing, Motors and Cooling.
+    - ~~It seems there is a cyclic dependency between Computing, Motors and Cooling.
 Meaning Computing needs Cooling which needs Motors which needs Computing.
-    It is in fact not really cyclic in details: Motors needs Radios from Computing to build Turbo Motors only and Computing needs Cooling to build Super Computers only.
+    It is in fact not really cyclic in details: Motors needs Radios from Computing to build Turbo Motors only and Computing needs Cooling to build Super Computers only.~~
+    The cyclic dependency between the sub factories has been removed.